jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 4. What is the system's performance when dealing with moving objects?

-Moving objects are hard to model.
-ICA, which is the main method this system is based on cannot separate and identify the signals off an object in motion.
+The authors futher research proposes to disentangle other types of motion, e.g., typing, or the simultaneous motion of two hands etc. apart from breathing separation.
+The current system is designed focusing on separating mixure of signals positioned in zero distance and thus moving objects might are hard to model in the existing system.
+The Inddependent Component Analysis (ICA) cannot separate and identify the signals off an object in motion.

 5. There was an experiment with 5 individuals and DeepBreath could reconstruct the breathing of each subject.
 Do you believe the system could function effectively with a fan near the subject?

-Yes, the fan can be considered like another subject.
-The system handles interference really well, so having an additional source of signal should not be a problem for the analysis.
+Yes, the systems could effectively fuctioned with a fan near the subject because DeepBreath uses a convolutional neural network to detect motion reliably  and the system is capable of identifing movements of the monitored people and ignore all irrelevant motion of a fan or the HVAC for example.